Navy vs. Memphis prediction, odds: 2025 Thanksgiving college football picks

 The model simulates every FBS game 10,000 times, and it is profitable on its top-rated money-line and over/under picks since the beginning of the 2024 season.
 Anybody following those college football betting picks at sportsbooks and on betting sites could have seen strong returns.

 Now, the model has set its sights on Navy vs. Memphis.
 You can visit SportsLine now to see the picks.
-Here are the FBS college football odds and trends for Navy vs. Memphis:
+Here are the FBS college football odds and trends for Memphis vs. Navy:

 Navy vs. Memphis spread